MicrosoftDocs/architecture-center/docs/compliance/pci-req4.md

 ### PCI DSS Requirement 4.2

-**4.2** Never send unprotected PANs by end-user messaging technologies (for example, e-mail, instant messaging, SMS, chat, etc.).
+**4.2** Never send unprotected PANs by end-user messaging technologies (for example, e-mail, instant messaging, SMS, chat, and so on).

 **Responsibilities:&nbsp;&nbsp;`Customer Only`**